 We first evaluated latitudinal diversity patterns (γ-diversity level sensu Whittaker 1977; Magurran 2004) by extracting observed occurrence data at 20 × 20 km cells to the nearest 1o latitudinal band.
 In addition, a linear regression was modeled to evaluate the relationship between tree diversity and latitude.
 Secondly, we simulated abundance patterns along latitudinal base–tip for individual Florida species from observations.
 For each species, we computed its mean occurrence counts of cells occupied across latitude using a 1o moving window, such that for each 0.5o of latitude, mean count in a window ± 0.5o was extracted for that 0.5o latitude band.
 Huisman-Olff-Fresco (HOF) models (Figure 2) were used to simulate each species’ abundance distribution along latitudinal gradients.
 HOF models are a set of five hierarchical logistic regression models and they are simplified in a pre-determined order: (V) skewed, (IV) symmetric, (III) plateau, (II) monotonic, (I) flat response (Oksanen & Minchin 2002).
 Starting with the most complex model (V), the best model is selected based on the likelihood ratio test of residual deviance with P = 0.05 (Oksanen & Minchin 2002).

 Immigration-extinction hypothesis predicts a decline in immigration/extinction ratio along peninsulas, which leads to a decrease in population density from mainland to peninsulas.
 HOF model type IV with a southern skewness (i.e. model maxima south of latitudinal center of range) was expected to represent such population dynamics.
 Other HOF model types were regarded not being affected by the peninsula geometry.
 Thus we looked for species with HOF model type IV and skewing south.
 There are many endemic species in Florida, especially southern Florida and their ranges are too small to attain a good sample size in HOF model simulation.
 Therefore they were not included in the model but referred to as endemic species in further analysis.
+Difference of occurrences between Florida and the entire range for each species was calculated to assess whether immigration-extinction dynamics could explain peninsular effect.

 Data were extracted and managed using PostgreSQL 9.6.1 (PostgreSQL Global Development Group, 2017).
 All statistical analyses were performed in R version 2.12.1 (R Development Core Team, 2010).